What is a VPN on Android? A beginner’s guide to mobile security

 Without a VPN:

-In this scenario, your ISP can see that you're visiting safelyo.com.
-The website itself sees your phone's real IP address, revealing your general location.
-If you're on public Wi-Fi, a hacker on the same network could potentially intercept the data exchanged between your phone and the website if it's not encrypted by the site itself (though many sites now use HTTPS, not all data from all apps is equally protected).
+In this scenario, your ISP can see that you’re visiting safelyo.com.
+The website itself sees your phone’s real IP address, revealing your general location.
+On free Wi-Fi, hackers could intercept your data if it’s not encrypted.
+While HTTPS helps, not all apps secure your information equally well.

 Now, let's see what happens when you activate a VPN app on your Android:

-- The VPN server then forwards your request to safelyo.com.
-On the website, it looks like the request is coming from the VPN server's IP address and location, not your phone's.
+3. The VPN server then forwards your request to safelyo.com.
+On the website, it looks like the request is coming from the VPN server’s IP address VPN and location, not your phone’s.

 So, your ISP can only see that you’re connected to a VPN server, not the specific sites or services you’re accessing.
 The websites you visit see the VPN server’s IP, not yours.
 And that encryption?
 It protects your data from prying eyes on any network.

-Most modern VPN apps use secure "protocols" (like OpenVPN or WireGuard, which I've found to be very reliable) to create these VPN tunnels.
-But as an end-user, you usually don't need to worry about these technical details; good apps automatically select the best settings for your Android device.
+Most modern VPN apps use secure tunneling protocols (like OpenVPN or WireGuard, which I’ve found to be very reliable) to create these VPN tunnels.
+But as an end-user, you usually don’t need to worry about these technical details – good apps automatically select the best installing for your Android device.

 4. How to use a VPN on your Android device